DamoM73/turtle_vid_tute/lesson_5.md

 PRIMM

-- *Predict* what you think will happen when you run the code:
+- **Predict** what you think will happen when you run the code:
-- *Run* the code.
+- **Run** the code.
 Did it follow your predictions?
-- We won't worry about *investigating* that code as it implenting code we have used before.
+- We won't worry about **investigating** as there is nothing new in this code.

-Did you identify a probelm when the user guesses the number before their ten guesses were used up?
-The game prints `Correct!` but then contiunes to ask them to guess a number.
-This is because we have a set numbers.
-We use a `for` loop which to impliment a definite iteration.
+Did you identify a problem when the user guesses the number before their ten guesses were used up?
+The game prints `Correct!` but then continues to ask them to guess numbers.
+This is because we created a definite iteration using `for` which is set to always give ten guesses.

-What we actuallly have is an indefinite iteration which keep looping until the user gueses the number.
+What we actually want is an indefinite iteration which will loop until the user correctly guesses the number.
 To do this we will use a `while` loop.

 ### Using a `while` loop

-Change your code so that is the same as the code below.
+Change your code so it is the same as the code below.
 Specifically:

-- line `13` &rarr; add `guess = 0`
+- line `15` &rarr; add `guess = 0`
-- line `15` &rarr; change the `for` statement to `while guess != number:`
+- line `17` &rarr; change the `for` statement to `while guess != number:`

 ```python
 import random